Run at the root of the project

 const root = ReactDOM.createRoot(mountNode);

-// and passing the repository into it
+// We wrap the application in the `Provider` and pass the repository into it

 root.render(